annisa-nur/cc-fraud-detection/README.md

 # Credit Card Fraud Detection in Imbalanced Data With XGBoost-DNN Model
+This model took a reference from literature by reethi Devan and Neelu Khare (2020), "An efficient XGBoost–DNN-based classification model for network intrusion detection system".

 ## Overview
 This repository contains a credit card fraud detection model built using XGBoost for feature selection and Deep Neural Networks (DNN) for classification.
 The project focuses on addressing class imbalance using SMOTE (Synthetic Minority Over-sampling Technique).
 The goal of the project is to build an efficient fraud detection system by selecting important features and optimizing the DNN model through hyperparameter tuning and cross-validation.